pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

     - In the **Handle Decimal** and **Handle Bigint Unsigned** configurations, specify how TiDB Cloud handles the decimal and Bigint data types in Kafka messages.
     - In the **Schema Registry** area, fill in your schema registry endpoints.
 If you enable **HTTP Authentication**, you also need to fill in the user name and password for the schema registry.

-4. In the **Topic Distribution** area, select a distribution mode, specify a default Kafka topic name, and set the corresponding topic prefix, separator, and suffix.
+4. In the **Topic Distribution** area, select a distribution mode, and then fill in the topic name configurations according to the mode.

     The distribution mode controls how the changefeed creates Kafka topics, by tables, by databases, or creating one topic for all changelogs.
 If you select **Avro** as your data format, you can only choose the **Distribute changelogs by table to Kafka Topics** mode in the **Distribute Mode** drop-down list.